Ntt37Vp/CS50-SQL/Final-Project/DESIGN.md

 ## Limitations

+* This database may not fully represent the entire Revenue Cycle Management in the area of Accounts Receivable Management.
 * This project is limited to simple attributes of the entities listed on Entities section.

-* This database may not fully represent the entire Revenue Cycle Management in the area of Accounts Receivable Management.
+* The scope of this simple database is limited to minimum and necessary information needed to describe a Claim encounter.